 Let's talk about this "picture" for a bit and why you should remember to look at it from time to time.

 How Life Changes when Something Terrible Happens

-Everyone deals with problems differently, but when something truly bad happens, we all tend to react the same.
-I'm not talking about panic or anger; I don't think those feeling are quite universal.
+Everyone deals with problems differently, but when something nasty happens, we all tend to react the same.
+I'm not talking about panic or anger; I don't think those feelings are quite universal.

-It's a good defense mechanism because we can focus on a solution.
+It's a suitable defence mechanism because we can focus on a solution.
 The not-so-good part comes when we've done everything we can and still stay in that mode.
 At that point, not being able to see the bigger picture starts to take its toll on you.

 Some things just can't be helped.
 We won't be able to avert every disaster.
 What we can do is keep on living.